 This Statement sets out, the responsibilities of the school, Governors and the Local Authority for meeting the needs of pupils and their parents/carers who have been identified as having Special Educational/Needs and Disabilities (SEND).

 By law, the Local Authority has to publish the arrangements for children with Special Educational Needs and/or Disabilities and further details are available in the Local Authority Local Offer.
 All school receive funding in their budget to allow them to provide for pupils with SEN, and have the freedom to make the necessary arrangements using existing staff, or look for advice and support from outside the school.
 When a child has a special need, the school and its Governing body is required to fulfil the requirements set out in the Children and Families Bill 2014.

 Outlined in the next few pages are the types of things we do to support all of our children with additional needs as well as targeted types of support that we are able to provide in relation to specific areas of SEND.
 The information is general; each child is an individual and will receive unique provision and resources where necessary.

-If you would like further information about the support that Firs Primary can offer, please contact our SENCo, Miss Taplin, by email email@example.com or phone on 0161 973 7350
+If you would like further information about the support that Firs Primary can offer, please contact our school SENDCOs, Miss Taplin or Mrs Greenhalgh by email email@example.com or phone on 0161 973 7350